 Ruben Verborgh, Ghent University – imec – IDLab

 Publishing research on the Web accompanied by machine-readable data is one of the aims of Linked Research.
 Merely embedding metadata as RDFa in HTML research articles, however, does not solve the problems of accessing and querying that data.
 Hence, I created a simple ETL pipeline to extract and enrich Linked Data from my personal website, publishing the result in a queryable way through Triple Pattern Fragments.
 The pipeline is open source, uses existing ontologies, and can be adapted to other websites.
 In this article, I discuss this pipeline, the resulting data, and its possibilities for query evaluation on the Web.
 More than 35,000 RDF triples of my data are queryable, even with federated SPARQL queries because of links to external datasets.
-This proves that researchers do not need to depend on centralized repositories for readily accessible (meta-)data, but instead can—and should—take matters into their own hands.
+This proves that researchers do not need to depend on centralized repositories for readily accessible (meta-)data, but instead can—

 The World Wide Web continues to shape many domains, and not in the least research.
 On the one hand, the Web beautifully fulfills its role as a distribution channel of scientific knowledge, for which it was originally invented.
 This spurs interesting dialogues concerning Open Access and even piracy of research articles.
 On the other hand, the advent of social networking creates new interaction opportunities for researchers, but also forces us to consider our online presence .
 Various social networks dedicated to research have emerged: Mendeley, ResearchGate, Academia, … They attract millions of researchers, and employ various tactics to keep us there.